DeskProto Tips & Tricks

 Configuring the Roland JWX-10 as output device in the DeskProto Preferences.

-In DeskProto you need to select the correct Roland machine from the list of machines (the machine is one of the Part parameters).
+Step 2: in DeskProto you need to select the correct Roland machine from the list of machines (the machine is one of the Part parameters).

-Now open the DeskProto Preferences (Options menu) and go to tab "NC Output".
+Step 3: open the DeskProto Preferences (Options menu) and go to tab "NC Output".
 On this tab page you can select a Destination for 'Send NC-program to machine'.
 In the drop-down menu, select "Printer driver".
 Then press the Setup button to select your machine as "printer".
 See the illustration above.

 Make very sure not to select a 'normal' printer here as that may result in many pages being printed.